ashokhollav/box-skills-gcp/README.md

       git clone https://github.com/ashokhollav/sample-google-product-search-integration
 ```
 * Edit the serverless.yml
-  * change the project_id
+  * update the project_id
-  * change the location to your private key downloaded earlier
+  * update the location of your private key, downloaded earlier
 * Edit the index.js file
   * update the code to reflect your project specific details in the parameters being passed for     productSearchClient.productSetPath(..)
-* Download the skills-kit library from https://github.com/box/box-skills-kit-nodejs/tree/master/skills-kit-library and save it to "library" folder in your current directory.
-See [Things to Note](#Things-to-note) below for edits you need to make to this library
 * Install the dependencies
 ```
       npm install --save